 Morgan eventually joined a company of rangers in the Shenandoah Valley.
-While carrying dispatches from Fort Edward, Morgan and his companion were ambushed by Indians allied with the French.
-Morgan took a bullet through the back of his neck that crushed his left jaw and exited his cheek, leaving him with new permanent scars.
-Fortunately, Morgan survived the encounter but carried the scars with him for the rest of his life.
+Outside Fort Edward, Morgan and his companion were ambushed by Indians allied with the French.
+Morgan took a musket ball through the back of his neck that crushed his left jaw and exited his cheek, taking all his teeth on that side of his mouth.
+He miraculously survived the encounter but carried the scars with him for the rest of his life.

 One of Morgan’s most valuable qualities as a commander was his ability to think beyond the confines of the accepted standards of warfare.
-Not long after becoming colonel, he was placed in charge of a corps of light infantry, commonly called “Morgan’s riflemen,” he began to employ tactics designed to disturb the disciplined Royal troops.
+Not long after becoming colonel, he was placed in charge of a corps of light infantry made up of Virginians, Pennsylvanians, and Marylanders and he began to employ tactics designed to disturb the disciplined Royal troops.
 He and his men wore Indian disguises and used hit-and-run maneuvers against the British in New York and New Jersey throughout 1777.

 Later in 1777, Morgan was assigned to General Horatio Gates' army and participated in the pivotal Battle of Saratoga.
 During one of the engagements near Saratoga, one of Morgan’s riflemen killed British General Simon Fraser and helped turn the tide of the battle.